The logos of successful companies are instantly recognizable, memorable, and timeless.

-A strong logo is an important part of a company’s brand identity.
+A strong logo is a vital part of a company’s brand identity.
 As we wrote in Why You Should Avoid Making This Stupid Branding Mistake WIth Your Logo:

 A great logo design can be the difference between blending in and standing out from the competition.
 But while we often recognize the value of a great logo, we don’t always prioritize it.